- Affiliate Marketing: Short summary

 Affiliate Marketing can also be known as Partner Marketing.
 Here, affiliates or partners advertise products and services of other companies on their websites and receive a commission in return.
 Affiliate marketing is an instrument of performance marketing which has firmly established itself on the Internet’s advertising landscape.
 There are different compensation models in affiliate marketing, but the common feature they all share is that payment is only made for a successful performance.
 This could be, for example, a click on an advert or a purchase.

-Affiliate Marketing: Detailed summary
+What is Affiliate Marketing: Detailed summary

 The idea of affiliate marketing is said to have originated at a party held in 1997, where the founder of Amazon chatted with a young lady about her website.
 She offered to sell his books on her website in return for a commission.
 Gradually more and more partners were added, all prepared to advertise external products and services with payment received on a commission basis.
 Even today, Amazon is still one of the big players in affiliate marketing.